Generic Name: Codeine Oral Solution (KOE deen)

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start codeine oral solution or anytime your dose is raised.

-- Even one dose of this medicine may be deadly if it is taken by someone else or by accident, especially in children.
+- Even one dose of codeine oral solution may be deadly if it is taken by someone else or by accident, especially in children.
 If codeine oral solution is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.